tommyku/blog3/content/special/leaving-eventxtra-with-26-lessons-learned.md

-Everyone is an expert in something and according to the [observe](#observe) section, there is no better and cheaper way than your office to improve yourself on random things by observing the experts.
+Everyone is an expert in something and according to the [observe](#observe) section, there is no better and cheaper way than your office to improve yourself on random matters by observing the experts.

 ## Respect
 <a id='#respect'></a>